For time off work.

-If your claim is accepted WorkSafe pays weekly payments until you can return to pre-injury work.
+If your claim is accepted, WorkSafe can pay weekly payments until you can return to pre-injury work.
 There are statutory time limits – for example your payments are highest during the first 13 weeks.
 However many injured workers find they can return to work well before this time.

 In most cases weekly payments are processed through your employer and paid in the same way as your usual wage.